lehmanjo/doc-alpine-linux-raspberry-pi-zero-w/README.md

 #### Step 1 - Partitioning the SD card

-Describes steps of partitioning the SD card for a full installation with boot, swap and root partitions.
+Describes steps for partitioning the SD card for a full installation with boot, swap and root partitions.
 Assumes you have access to an existing linux or Alpine Linux system.

 Read steps [here](https://github.com/lehmanjo/doc-alpine-linux-raspberry-pi-zero-w/blob/master/partition.md).